yume-chan/vscode-svn/README.md

 ## Platform

-The published package only support Windows x64.
+The published package only supports Windows x64.

 For Windows x86 package, you can use [this](https://ci.appveyor.com/api/buildjobs/09qln5lubggj3w9r/artifacts/vsix%2Fvscode-svn-0.0.9-ia32.vsix) package.

-For other platforms, I have no idea how to compile Subversion on them.
+I have problem compiling node-svn on Linux, macOS.
+Please check [node-svn issues](https://github.com/yume-chan/node-svn/issues) if you want to help me.

 ## Install from `vsix` package